DOUBLE GENEALOGY: The ADOPTION WITNESS. Update 1, Addenda 3-5

 RECAP: SCENES FROM CHAPTER SIXTEEN OF THE BOOK

 Jane was not related to us.
 We first met her as an adult in 1891, in Renton Dunbartonshire (DNB).
 She was a recent widow.
 We did not know her deceased husband’s particulars, but hunch urged us to ask, if by long shot, he might be our biological great grandfather.
-He vanished after failing to marry our great grandmother.
+He vanished after failing to marry his partner.